https-whoyan/2nd_trimester_python/tgBotLCGrapghQLParser/readme.md

 All commands are validated through the message handler. </b> <br>
 Let's analyze the main command.
-As soon as the user types the <b>/viewLCSubmissions</b> command, the parser will fetch the last 5 solved problems via GraphQL query, save them in the database, and the attempts themselves will be taken from the database.
+As soon as the user types the <b>/viewLCSubmissions</b> command, the parser will fetch the last 5 solved problems via GraphQL query, save them in the database, and the attempts themselves will be taken from the database. <br>
+Primarily use <b>asynchronous</b> work during program execution work.

 <hr>
 <h3 align="center"> Used Libraries and technologies: </h3>